View Marie Moser's Obituary on standardspeaker.com and share memories

 She was also predeceased by her husband of 59 years, David W. Moser Sr., on March 17, 2017; daughter, Glenda Jeanne Moser, on April 24, 1981; sisters, Rosalie Johnson, Paula Bobal and Carol Craigel.

-Marie is survived by her daughter, Debra Esposito and her husband, Joseph Esposito, McAdoo Heights; son, David W. Moser Jr. and his wife, Kathleen, Flourtown; sister, Joyce Kowkiski; brother, Richard Maggio and his wife, Melanie, McAdoo; grandchildren, the Rev. Giuseppe Esposito, Justin Esposito, Molly Moser; great-grandchildren, Owen and Oliva Esposito.
+Marie is survived by her daughter, Debra Esposito and her husband, Joseph Esposito, McAdoo Heights; son, David W. Moser Jr. and his wife, Kathleen, Flourtown; sister, Joyce Kowkiski; brother, Richard Maggio and his wife, Melanie, McAdoo; grandchildren, the Rev. Giuseppe Esposito, Justin Esposito and Molly Moser; and great-grandchildren, Owen and Oliva Esposito.

 A member of Salem United Church of Christ, Weatherly, Marie was a graduate of Weatherly High School.